Mixed Observable RRT: Multi-Agent Mission-Planning in Partially Observable Environments

-The literature on environment mappings for navigation and planning is rich~\cite{marsExploration, lakemeyer2003, thrun2005probabilistic, stachniss2009}.
+\textbf{Planning.} The literature on environment mappings for navigation and planning is rich~\cite{marsExploration, lakemeyer2003, thrun2005probabilistic, stachniss2009}.
 Exploration can be done using a policy that maps the system's state to a control action~\cite{rosolia2021mixedobservable}.
 The computational burden associated with planning over policies has been extensively studied~\cite{GOULART2006523, CHISCI20011019, MAYNE2005219, YU2013194, fleming2015, wang2019, liniger2017}, and can be reduced when a system's state can be perfectly measured~\cite{rosolia2021mixedobservable, tal2004, GOULART2006523, wang2019}.
-Tube model predictive control (MPC) strategies involve another type of feedback policies~\cite{fleming2015, YU2013194, MAYNE2005219, CHISCI20011019}.
+Tube MPC strategies involve another type of feedback policies~\cite{fleming2015, YU2013194, MAYNE2005219, CHISCI20011019}.
 Strategies where only partial state knowledge is available have been studied in~\cite{MAYNE20061217, alvarado2007, CANNON2012536}.
 In~\cite{rosolia2021mixedobservable} the authors consider multi-modal measurement noise by planning over a tree of trajectories where each branch is associated with a unique set of observations.
 We propose a novel way to tackle planning problems under partial observations, based on RRTs.

-\textbf{Rapidly exploring random trees.} A popular tool for path-planning is the RRT, which is a sampling based search algorithm~\cite{LaValle2001}.
+\textbf{Rapidly exploring random trees.} A popular tool for path-planning is the RRT, which is a sampling-based search algorithm~\cite{LaValle2001}.
 RRTs have been leveraged for path-planning in various problems, like navigating among moving obstacles~\cite{fulgenzi2008}, kinodynamic motion-planning~\cite{jongwoo2003}, and probabilistically robust path-planning~\cite{kothari2013}, among many others.
-The RRT$^{*}$ algorithm is an extension to the RRT~\cite{RRT_extend}, and it has been shown that RRT$^{*}$ converges to the optimal path~\cite{RRTstarKaraman2}.
+The RRT$^{*}$ algorithm is an extension of the RRT~\cite{RRT_extend}, and it has been shown that RRT$^{*}$ converges to the optimal path~\cite{RRTstarKaraman2}.
 Although RRTs have been shown to perform well in certain tasks, they lack in that they do not allow for information gathering in the form of observations.
 In this work, we extend the RRT to allow for drastic changes in the path when observations are made and the target belief changes.